Monday, October 7, 2024

 The coastal road had a few tunnels.

 With the car returned with 30 minutes to spare, it was an easy feat to take the Athens metro into the center of the city and a 10-minute walk got us to our apartment in the Kolonaki neighborhood.
 Most of the metro lines we traveled on during our brief stay in Athens, and the stations they served, felt new, and they were new compared to metros we've traveled in other cities.
 Athens opened a single line in 1869, and it remained as such prior to a huge expansion starting in 1991 to add two additional lines.
 The project was designed to get people out of their cars and decrease the smog level in Athens, but also to prepare the city for the 2004 Olympic Games.
-The project also was, in effect, the largest program of archeological excavations ever carried out in Greece and builders had to agree to adopt special measures to deal with artifacts that were sure to be discovered when the digging started.
+The project also was, in effect, the largest program of archeological excavations ever carried out in Greece, and builders had to agree to adopt special measures to deal with artifacts that were sure to be discovered when the digging started.
 50,000-plus artifacts were recovered during construction and several of the metro stations have displays of some of these finds.

 The display cabinets in the Panepistimiou station, which was